What Is Bassinage In Bread Baking?

 What bread can I use with the bassinage method?

-If bulk fermentation is under 4 hours, the bassinage is typically added near the end of mixing, once the dough has reached 70% development.
+If bulk fermentation is under 4 hours, the bassinage is typically added near the end of kneading, once the dough has reached 70% development.

 How to do bassinage in a dough mixer